xiix0/scam/README.md

-Q:	What do monsters eat?
-A:	Things.

-Q:	What do monsters drink?
-A:	Coke.
-(Because Things go better with Coke.)
+Q:	How do you stop an elephant from charging?
+A:	Take away his credit cards.